Pistolette filled with chicken minced from the Airfryer a la Sandra

 30 grams of tomato paste

 3 slices BYB cheddar cheese (halved, half a slice per pistolet = 10 grams per half slice)

 This is how you make it:

-Preheat the aifryer to 180 degrees (Philips XL, a smaller airfryer or other brand I would do at 200 degrees).
+Preheat the aifryer to 180 degrees (Philips XL, a smaller airfryer or another brand I would do at 200 degrees).

 Grind the chicken into minced meat in a meat grinder or cut it very small.
-(At Turkish stores, they often want to chop chicken fillet for your meat.)
-Do not use ready-made minced meat from the supermarket because it is made of chicken fillet and that is 4 points per 100 grams!)
+(At Turkish stores, they often want chicken fillet to be minced for you.)
+Do not use ready-made chicken chopped from the supermarket because it is made of chicken fillet and that is 4 points per 100 grams!)